Old Charges, Statutes and New Constitutions

 Constitutions of the antient fraternity of free and accepted masons, by James Anderson, D.D.
 A new edition revised, enlarged, and brought down to the year 1784, by John Noorthouck.
 1784

-Constitutions of the Freemasons (1873)
+Constitutions of the Freemasons UGLE (1873)

-Constitutions UGLE (1908)
+Constitutions of the Freemasons UGLE (1908)

-Constitutions UGLE (1919)
+Constitutions of the Freemasons UGLE (1919)

 In 1751 there was a schism in Grand Lodge Freemasonry in London and the “Atholl Grand Lodge” adopted its own Constitutions, the “Ahiman Rezon”: